-Proposals, and especially RFP responses, are selling documents that are intended to move the customer towards a decision in your favor.
+Proposals, and especially RFP responses, are sales documents that are intended to move the customer towards a decision in your favor.
 You need to use every available technique to ensure your proposal is read and understood, so that the document achieves its mission.
+Truly, finding the right proposal format is an underappreciated art.

 People don’t actually read proposal documents